drmvc/framework/README.md

 It's a minimalistic PHP 5.5 MVC framework, created under the influence of [Kohana](https://github.com/kohana/kohana) and [SimpleMVC](https://github.com/simple-mvc-framework/framework), and have a some similar functionality.

+## Some features

+* The default database driver can work with most popular databases (eg. Mongo or PostgreSQL, or MySQL etc.)
+* Simultaneous use of several localization files
+* No need to describe each url-path into the routes, just use the url-templates, like page(/\<id\>)
+ * You can push variables from the route directly into the controller
+ * Only action_* (into your controller) functions can be executed dynamically
+* Embedded the variables Cleaner helper class

 ## Modules

 * **Database** - default database module, supports: